Distributed Map Classification using Local Observations: Case Studies and Simulations

 \subsection{Satellite Map Dataset}

-A map dataset is created by using satellite maps exported from Google Earth of 10 university campuses over past 40 years\footnote{All maps and figures used in this work are exported from Google Earth.
-They have been customized by author and do not indicate what it appears online in Google Earth.}.
-In Fig.\ref{fig:campus}(a) and \ref{fig:campus}(b), changes of landmarks and features are shown in both long and short time intervals.
-This dataset would require robots to filter out minor changes and focus only on the major features of the map.
+A map dataset is created by using satellite maps exported from Google Earth of 10 university campuses over the past 40 years\footnote{All maps and figures used in this work are exported from Google Earth.
+They have been customized by the author and do not indicate what it appears online in Google Earth.}, we refer to Fig. \ref{fig:campus}.
+To simulate the real-world environment, we added 80 randomly generated clouds in each map of the original dataset, such that each cloud will cover $40\%$ of the map (Fig.\ref{fig:campus}(c)).
+Such manipulation will increase the difficulty of the classification since 1) the total available area of the map is constrained; 2) different maps now share more similar features (clouds).
+The clouded map dataset consists of 20,000 training maps and 2,000 unseen testing maps.
+To successfully classify the map, robots need to filter out minor changes and focus only on the major features of the map.

-In order to simulate the real-world environment, We added 80 random generated clouds on each samples of the original dataset, such that each cloud will cover $40\%$ of the map (Fig.\ref{fig:campus}(c)).
-Such manipulation will increase the difficulty of the classification for 1) the total available area of the map is constrained; 2) different maps share more similar features by covered with same cloud.
-The clouded map dataset consists of 20,000 training maps and 2,000 unseen testing maps, the dataset can be found in the supplementary materials.
-The size of the map is 1024$\times$768 pixels and the aerial robot is allowed to take square partial observations with a frame size of $p^2 = 64\times64$ pixels (relative observation size 0.52 \%).
-Range of communication $e$ is set as 480 pixels to encourage robots using various star graph when training with communication.
+The size of each map is 1024$\times$768 pixels, and robots are allowed to take square observations with a frame size of $p^2 = 64\times64$ pixels (relative observation size 0.52 \%).
+The communication range is set as 480 pixels to encourage robots to use various star graphs when training the communication.